google/timesketch/docs/events/2021_timesketch_summit.md

 analyze them all at the same time.
 Add meaning to your raw data with rich annotations, comments, tags and stars.

+## Where

+The Timesketch summit will take place virtually.

+## Who can participate

+Everyone who is interested in Timesketch is welcome. **The event is free**.

+## Registration

+Please use the [Google form](https://forms.gle/1D23n4SkoCPay1eDA) to sign up.

 ## Agenda and talks

 - Presentations: 16:00 - 18:15 UTC